-- (b) The United States Department of Health and Human Services', General Best Practice Guidelines for Immunization; Best Practices Guidance of the Advisory Committee on Immunization Practices (ACIP) (April 20, 2017), attached hereto as Exhibit B, are adopted as the requirements in the State of Hawaii for minimum age, required spacing between doses, and other conditions governing the acceptability of immunizations.
+- (b) The United States Department of Health and Human Services', General Best Practice Guidelines for Immunization; Best Practices Guidance of the Advisory Committee on Immunization Practices (ACIP), attached hereto as Exhibit B, are adopted as the requirements in the State of Hawaii for minimum age, required spacing between doses, grace period, and other conditions governing the acceptability of immunizations.
 Only those sections of Exhibit B that pertain to the requirements of this chapter, including the specific vaccinations listed in Exhibit A, shall apply. - (c) The Exhibits are located at the end of and are made a part of this chapter.
 If an exhibit conflicts with this chapter, this chapter shall prevail.
-Implementation of the amendments to this section shall occur on [July 1, 2002.]
-July 1, 2018. - (d) The director is authorized to suspend temporarily or amend any portion of the immunization requirements due to unforeseen circumstances.

-Affected schools and post-secondary schools will be notified in writing of any suspension or amendment.

-The notification will include details of the suspension or amendment, including the suspended or amended requirements, the anticipated duration of the suspension or amendment, and policies to be implemented during the suspension or amendment.
-[Eff 11/5/81; am and comp 6/17/93; am and comp 10/23/97; am and comp 8/27/01; am and comp [(Auth: HRS \$\$302A-1162, 321-9, 321-11, 325-13, 325-32) (Imp: HRS \$\$302A-901, 302A-1154 through 302A-1163, 321-1, 321-9, 321-11, 325-13, 325-32 through 325-38)
+Implementation of the amendments to this section shall occur on July 1, 2020. - (d) The director is authorized to suspend temporarily or amend any portion of the immunization requirements due to unforeseen circumstances.
+The director shall notify affected schools, post-secondary schools, or child care facilities in writing of any suspension or amendment.
+The notification shall include details of the suspension or amendment, including the suspended or amended requirements, the anticipated duration of the suspension or amendment, and policies to be implemented during the suspension or amendment.
+[Eff 11/5/81; am and comp 6/17/93; am and comp 10/23/97; am and comp 8/27/01; am and comp

+AUG 2 3 2019] (Auth: HRS §§302A-1162, 321-9, 321-11, 325-13, 325-32) (Imp: HRS §§302A-901, 302A-1154 through 302A-1163, 321-1, 321-9, 321-11, 325-13, 325-32 through 325-38)

-- \$11-157-3.05 Documentation of immunizations. (a) Documentation of immunizations shall indicate the department of health or the name of the practitioner responsible for administering or reviewing each immunization [and].
-The documentation shall also bear the signature of [a] the practitioner or [a unique] the stamp or imprinted name of the department, the practitioner, or the licensed facility at which the practitioner practices. - (b) Documentation of immunizations shall include the complete date (recorded as month/day/year) the vaccine was administered.
-[A record with only the month and year of immunization] An immunization record without complete dates may be accepted for school or post-secondary school attendance if it can be determined that each vaccination complied with the minimum interval and age requirements.
-A grace period applies to each minimum age and interval.
-The grace period does not apply to the minimum interval between two doses of injectable or nasally administered live virus vaccines. - (c) Documentation of serologic evidence of immunity may be substituted for a record of immunizations for certain diseases as specified by the United States Department of Health and Human Services', Advisory Committee on Immunization Practices in its General Best Practice Guidelines for Immunization (April 20, 2017), attached hereto as Exhibit B. [in Exhibit B and Exhibit C.] The documentation shall include a laboratory report, [and certification] signed by a practitioner, certifying that the [report provides evidence of immunity] student is immune to the named [disease.] diseases. - (d) A signed, documented history of a diagnosis of varicella by a practitioner or a signed report by a practitioner that the practitioner has reviewed a reported history of varicella infection and has made a clinical judgment that the individual is immune to varicella [Documentation of a history of varicella (chicken pox) signed by a practitioner as specified in Exhibit B] may be substituted for a record of immunization with varicella vaccine.
+- §11-157-3.05 Documentation of immunizations. (a) Documentation of immunizations shall indicate the department of health or the name of the practitioner responsible for administering or reviewing each immunization.
+The documentation shall also bear the signature of the practitioner or the stamp or imprinted name of the department, the practitioner, or the licensed facility at which the practitioner practices. - (b) Documentation of immunizations shall include the complete date (recorded as month/day/year) the vaccine was administered.
+An immunization record without complete dates may be accepted for school, post-secondary school, or child care facility attendance if it can be determined that each vaccination complied with the minimum interval and age requirements. - (c) Documentation of serologic evidence of immunity may be substituted for a record of immunizations for certain diseases as specified by the United States Department of Health and Human Services', Advisory Committee on Immunization Practices in its General Best Practice Guidelines for Immunization, attached hereto as Exhibit B. The documentation shall include a laboratory report, signed by a practitioner, certifying that the student or child is immune to the named diseases. - (d) A signed, documented history of a diagnosis of varicella by a practitioner or a signed report by a practitioner that the practitioner has reviewed a reported history of varicella infection and has made a clinical judgment that the individual is immune to varicella may be substituted for a record of immunization with varicella vaccine.